 Child Benefit

-Child Benefit is a monthly payment made to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education, attending Youthreach or has a disability.
+Child Benefit is a monthly payment made to the parents or guardians of children under 16 years of age.
+You can receive it until your child is aged 18 years of age if the child is in full-time education, attending Youthreach or has a disability.
 It is not a means tested payment.

 You need to apply for Child Benefit within 12 months of: